 Enabling an action

-Each service integrated into Looker’s Actions page has its own requirements.
-The list of integrations later in this page specifies the available services.
+Each service that is integrated into Looker’s Actions page has its own requirements.
+The list of integrations later on this page specifies the available services.
 See the How to Set Up This Action column for links to articles about setting up and using each service.

 First perform any setup steps required on the integrated service.
 Then enable the integration in Looker, specifying any required information for that service.

 To enable an integration:

 In the Admin page’s Platform section, click Actions.